Leron33/LGM-GNN/README.md

-# Leveraging Local and Global Matching in Graph Neural Networks for Seedless Graph Matching
+# Leveraging Local and Global Matching in GNN-based Seedless Graph Matching

-This repository is the implementation of "Leveraging Local and Global Matching in Graph Neural Networks for Seedless Graph Matching".
+This repository is the implementation of "Leveraging Local and Global Matching in GNN-based Seedless Graph Matching".

 ## Requirements